Drawa National Park

 Drawa National Park (Drawieński Park Narodowy) is located in north-western Poland, on the border of Greater Poland, Lubusz and West Pomeranian Voivodeships.
 The park is a part of the huge Drawsko Forest (Puszcza Drawska), which lies on the vast Drawsko Plain.
 It takes its name from the River Drawa.
-It was created in 1990 and initially covered 86.91 km².
-Later, it was enlarged to 113.42 km2 of which forests account for 96.14 km² (3.68 km² is designated as a strictly protected area), and water bodies cover 9.37 km².
+The national park was created in 1990 and initially covered 86.91 km2.
+Later, it was enlarged to 113.42 km2 of which forests account for 96.14 km2 (3.68 km2 is designated as a strictly protected area), and water bodies cover 9.37 km2.

-Geology
+Geography

 Over 80 percent of its area is covered with forests – the great and monumental Drawa Forest stretching from the Drawa Lake District to the Noteć River.
 It is mostly made up of beech and pine trees.

 There are picturesque and deep valleys of the Drawa and Plociczna rivers as well as numerous water channels, lakes and peat-bogs.
 In some places the height can vary by 30 meters within 500 meters.
 The highest hill (106 m) is located near the Martew lake, in northern part of the park.
 The soil in the park is of poor quality and it mainly consists of sand.

 Protection needs

 One of main reasons for the creation of the park was the need for to protect valuable areas along the Drawa and Plocziczna rivers.
 The Drawa creates interesting valleys and hollows and 40 km of the river is within the borders of the park.
 The river flows at a quite fast pace, which makes it similar to rivers located in mountains.
 The Drawa kayaking trail is one of the most picturesque in Poland.
-Lakes include the meromictic lake Czarne (3.7 km²).
+Lakes include the meromictic lake Czarne (3.7 km2).

-Flora
+Flora and Funga

 There are several interesting species of flora in Drawski National Park, among them 210 species of mushrooms, and oak trees up to 400 years old.
 The oldest trees are strictly protected in the Radecin Preserve.
 Trees older than 81 years old cover 40% of the forested area of the park.